Commission on Excellence and Innovation in Health

 Partners

-The project has already yielded valuable data and insights and identified key learnings for future healthcare worker initiatives and will offer the opportunity to evaluate the effectiveness of implementing our Building Sustainable Healthcare Workplace Wellbeing framework in an acute healthcare setting.
+The project has already yielded valuable data and insights, identifying key learnings for future healthcare worker initiatives and offers the opportunity to evaluate the effectiveness of implementing our Building Sustainable Healthcare Workplace Wellbeing framework in an acute healthcare setting.

-The project is due to conclude in November 2025 and research findings will be shared more broadly.
+The evaluation is due to finish in June 2026 and research findings will be shared more broadly.
 Watch this space!

 Have a question?